 By following these guidelines, we redesigned the Shamrock website, which is streamlined, dynamic

 and updated weekly with new content.
-If you’re interested in talking about refresh your website, connect with me
+If you’re interested in talking about refreshing your website, connect with me